selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.12 2016 05 31

+* Fixed a bug in Factory.createObjectFromState.
+It was not reconstituting correctly Dates and Regular Expressions.
+* Fixed a type in package.json main field.

 ### 0.0.11 2016 05 25

-* PersistableObject.TypeRegistry is now "not" exposed as it is used only by PersistableObject.Factory.
+* **Breaking Change** PersistableObject.TypeRegistry is now "not" exposed as it is used only by PersistableObject.Factory.
 * **Breaking Change** Added dependency to "underscore" to gain deep compare functionality.
 Null values are no more a problem!
     Remeber to add underscore to the scripts.

 ### 0.0.10 2016 05 25